 Basic Accounting Principles You Need to Know

 Accounting principles refer to a set of rules that a company must follow while reporting its accounts and financial information.
+These principles form the backbone of transparent, accurate, and legally compliant financial reporting.
 There are multiple accounting principle frameworks which are adopted differently in different countries.

 For example, in the United States, the Financial Accounting Standards Board (FASB) defines a set of accounting principles called the Generally Accepted Accounting Principles (GAAP).
-All the publicly traded companies must follow these standards, whereas some of the non-publicly traded companies also use it.
+All the publicly traded companies must follow these standards, whereas some privately held companies also use them to maintain credibility.
 Similarly, more than 120 countries require or permit the standards set by the International Financial Reporting Standards (IFRS)

 Importance of Accounting Principles